apex4710/eropa-league-predictor/README.md

 ## Disclaimer

-The results are updated through the current league stage matchday.
+The results are updated through the current league stage matchday 5.

 ## Credits